 There are a lot of things you probably didn’t know could damage your teeth.
 You may not have realized that chewing on pens, biting your nails or tearing open bags can all harm the health of your teeth and gums.
 It’s important to take care of our oral hygiene and prevent these habits from becoming a damaging action.
-Keep reading to find out about 5 habits you should quit and why:
+Keep reading to find out about 5 Common Habits That Could Damage Your Teeth:

 Chomping on Ice Chips/Cubes

 Do you chomp on ice with your teeth?
 If you do, you might want to stop that.
 Your teeth are not designed to be able to withstand chomping on ice.
 Ice is a crystal that can cause damage to teeth, fillings, crowns, etc.

 Gnawing on Pen Caps

 When you can’t quite find the right word to use when writing an email, or you’re trying to find a solution to a problem at work do you start chewing on pen caps?
 Doing so is generally really bad for your teeth.
 It can result in pain and added tooth sensitivity.
 Over a prolonged period of time, it could result in damage to your teeth.
 Instead of chewing on your pen cap, find something else to do.
 Your teeth need a break from chomping, chewing, and gnawing.

 Using Teeth To Rip Open Bags

 It is tempting to use our teeth to rip open bags when the scissors or a knife is not close by.
 However, doing so can lead to tooth damage.
 You can chip a tooth or injure your jaw.
 Instead of using your teeth, take the time to get the proper tool.
 Your teeth will thank you, and perhaps you can add a few steps in for your day.